francescorn/francescorn/README.md

 I'm a former college tennis player who won the Matthew Vassar award.

-I’m currently looking for a role as a software engineer.
+I’m looking for a role as a frontend software engineer.

-I am currently a contributing to Webkit's WebInspectorUI
+I'm currently a contributing to Webkit's WebInspectorUI

 My skills include HTML, CSS, Javascript, React, and Python.